CART2020/CART/README.md

 ## Reference
 EAR System -- https://ear-conv-rec.github.io/manual.html#1-system-overview
-@inproceedings{lei2020estimation,
-  title={Estimation-Action-Reflection: Towards Deep Interaction Between Conversational and Recommender Systems}, author={Lei, Wenqiang and He, Xiangnan and Miao, Yisong and Wu, Qingyun and Hong, Richang and Kan, Min-Yen and Chua, Tat-Seng}, booktitle={Proceedings of the 13th International Conference on Web Search and Data Mining}, pages={304--312}, year={2020}
+Lei, Wenqiang and He, Xiangnan and Miao, Yisong and Wu, Qingyun and Hong, Richang and Kan, Min-Yen and Chua, Tat-Seng: Estimation-Action-Reflection: Towards Deep Interaction Between Conversational and Recommender Systems, Proceedings of the 13th International Conference on Web Search and Data Mining
-}